MarTech

 Marketing Automation: Your Execution Engine

 Consider email marketing automation.
-Instead of sending the same message to everyone, you can create sophisticated workflows that adapt based on individual behavior.
+Instead of sending the same message to everyone, you can create sophisticated workflows that adapt based on individual behaviour.
 When a customer clicks on a link about sustainable products, your automation system might:

 • Tag their profile with an interest in sustainability